Be Careful Not to Commit Fraud When Applying for Disability

 You commit fraud if you hide or fail to report anything that could affect your right to your own disability benefits or to benefits you receive on behalf of someone else.
 Here are some examples.

-• Changes in your marital status.
-A claimant who had been receiving SSI benefits later got married, and his spouse worked full-time.
-Because of his spouse's income, the claimant was no longer eligible for SSI.
-The claimant knew that the additional income would stop his benefits, so he didn't tell Social Security about the marriage.
+• Changes in marital status.
+Leroy was receiving SSI benefits when he got married, and his spouse worked full-time.
+Because of his spouse's income, Leroy was no longer eligible for SSI.
+Leroy knew that reporting the additional income would cause his benefits to stop, so he didn't tell Social Security about the marriage.

 • Death in the family.
-The claimant was receiving both disability benefits and Railroad Retirement based on her spouse's work history.
-When her spouse died, she didn't tell SSA, because she knew that his death would end her dual payments.
+Lila was receiving both disability benefits and Railroad Retirement based on her spouse's work history.
+When her spouse died, she didn't tell Social Security because she knew that his death would end her dual payments.

 • Age of a child.
-A claimant received disability payments on behalf of his minor child, with whom he lived.
-When his child turned 18 and moved out of the home, the claimant didn't report this because he wanted to keep receiving his child's benefits.
+Deon received disability payments on behalf of his minor child, with whom he lived.
+When his child turned 18 and moved out of the home, Dion didn't report this because he wanted to keep receiving his child's benefits.

 Lying About How Much Money You Make

-The SSA uses your earnings to determine whether you are eligible for SSI or for SSDI.
-If you lie about your income, or cause anyone else to lie about your income to get benefits, you commit fraud.
+Social Security uses your earnings to determine your eligibility for SSI or SSDI.
+If you lie about your income or cause anyone else to lie about your income to get benefits, you commit fraud.
 Here are some examples.

 • Not reporting all your resources for an SSI claim.
-A claimant filed for SSI, the program for people with low income and low assets.
-The claimant owned a trailer that she rented to her uncle.
-The cash value of the trailer put her over the SSI resource limit, so she intentionally left it out of her application so that she could qualify for benefits.
+Jayden filed for SSI, the program for people with low income and low assets.
+At the time, Jayden owned a trailer that she rented to her uncle.
+The cash value of the trailer put her over the SSI resource limit, so Jayden intentionally left it out of her application so that she could qualify for benefits.

-• Telling the SSA you didn't work when you did.
-When the claimant filed for disability, she reported that she was last able to work in February of 2014.
-However, the claimant had in fact worked until February 2016, shortly before filing her claim.
-The claimant lied about when she last worked in an attempt to get more back pay for disability benefits.
+• Telling Social Security you didn't work when you did.
+When Sharon filed for disability, she reported that she was last able to work in February of 2021.
+But Sharon had worked until February 2023, shortly before filing her claim.
+Sharon lied about when she last worked in an attempt to get more back pay for disability benefits.

 Abusing Funds as a Representative Payee

-A representative payee is a person who has been selected by the SSA to receive disability payments on someone else's behalf.
+A representative payee is a person Social Security selects to receive disability payments on someone else's behalf.
 The representative payee is required to spend the payments for the benefit of the recipient.
 Representative payees commit fraud if they use the funds for any other reason than for the benefit of the recipient.
 Here are some examples.

 • Spending payments not meant for you.
-A father was designated as the representative payee for his adult disabled daughter.
-Instead of using the payments to purchase food and clothing for his daughter, the father used the funds to pay down his personal debt.
+Jeffery was designated as the representative payee for his adult disabled daughter.
+Instead of using the payments to purchase food and clothing for his daughter, Jeffery used the funds to pay down his personal debt.

 • Continuing to receive payments after the death of the recipient.
-A son was the representative payee for his disabled father.
-When his father died, the son failed to notify the SSA so that he could continue to receive his father's benefits.
+Marcus was the representative payee for his disabled father.
+When his father died, Marcus failed to notify Social Security so that he could continue to receive his father's benefits.

 Using Fake Social Security Numbers